State Street Scribe

 How to Mix Oil and Water

 On December 5, six months after Alice’s passing, a telegram reportedly arrived in Santa Barbara, addressed to Alice Leonarduzzi.
 In Italian it read “Happy Saint Barbara’s Day.
 Thinking of you always.”
 Obliged by law to locate any potential claimants on the estate, an attorney working on behalf of Ms. Park’s posthumous interests tracked down Mr. Leonarduzzi.
 After a brief tussle with Alice’s estate, her Italian common-law husband accepted a $5M settlement.
 By then, the horticultural park that could not bear Alice’s name in her lifetime had been given the honorific it bears today; the Alice Keck Park Memorial Garden.

 As happens more often than is commonly celebrated, this wealthy benefactress leveraged her oil fortune to improve her beloved adoptive town, which she’d first laid eyes on as a child.
 The mighty philanthropic W.M.
 Keck Foundation likewise continues to blaze a trail of beneficence—from USC’s Keck school of Medicine to the W.M.
 Keck Observatory in Mauna Key, Hawaii.
 Check it out.
 The Keck oil fortune is all over the place, driving scientific discovery, whetting and encouraging public curiosity and pithy discourse about the larger world.
-Think of it as a beneficent oil spill.
+Think of it as a life-enhancing oil spill.